-When it comes to the banking sector of Serbia, high capital adequacy has been maintained (the capital adequacy indicator is 22,21%), with a favorable structure (over 92% is the highest quality basic share capital).All relevant liquidity indicators of the banking sector have been preserved, which still record values twice as high as the minimally prescribed ones.The absolute level of NPLs continued to remain stagnant during the year and remained well below pre-crisis levels, It is expected that the bank will remain highly liquid and capitalized in the coming year as well.
+When it comes to the banking sector of Serbia, high capital adequacy has been maintained (the capital adequacy indicator is 21,9%), with a favorable structure (over 90% is the highest quality basic share capital).
+All relevant liquidity indicators of the banking sector have been preserved.
+The absolute level of NPLs remained well below pre-crisis levels, It is expected that the bank will remain highly liquid and capitalized in the coming year as well.